piratus/simplejournal/README.md

 The only features included are:

-* posting an entry
+* post an entry
-* editing latest entry
+* edit the latest entry
-* enabling/disabling markdown
+* enable/disable markdown
-* setting entry access level (public, friends, private)
+* set entry access level (public, friends, private)
+* share links and text from the system "Send to" menu

 Includes English and Russian translation.

 ## Changelog

+Version 0.5:

+* Share text and links from the "Send to" menu

 Version 0.4: